Summer Camps FAQ

-Maymont camps are open to everyone; however members receive early registration and a discount!
+Maymont camps are open to everyone.
+With a Maymont membership, you receive early registration and a discount!
 Family memberships start at $60.
-If you are signing up multiple children, your membership may be paid for in camp discounts!
-You can become a Maymont member on our website.
+If you are signing up multiple children, your membership may be paid for in camp discounts.
+Become a member online.

 I signed up two or more children for camp, but my confirmation email only names one.
 What’s going on?

 Your automatic confirmation email will only list one child’s name.
 Please look at the receipt amount – if the number corresponds to the number of children you registered, your registrations will be processed appropriately for all participants.
 If you would like verification, contact the Maymont education team at 804-358-7168.

 Can I sign up my child for a camp that’s above or below their age/grade?

 Activities are designed for kids in the grade or age range associated with the camp with lessons that are academically, emotionally and physically appropriate.
 Please register your child for camps that match up with the correct age or grade.